-Council's budgeted operating surplus for 2023-2024 is \$435,500.
-This includes funding of \$715,700 from the Local Roads and Community Infrastructure Program (LRCIP), which is untied and required to be treated as operating revenue.
+Council's budgeted operating surplus for 2023-2024 is \$435,500, however this includes funding of \$715,700 from the Local Roads and Community Infrastructure Program (LRCIP), which is untied and required to be treated as operating revenue.
 These funds will be utilized to fund capital works projects during 2023-2024.
-The adjusted operating position, not including LRCIP funds, is a deficit of \$280,200.
+The adjusted operating position, not including LRCIP funds, is an operating deficit of \$280,200.